dan9418/play-what/README.md

 TBA

 ## Why Is It Useful?
-The pod concept allows for the qualitative modelling of abstract musical ideas in a way that is extraordinarily simple and efficient to work with.
+The pod block allows for the qualitative modelling of abstract musical ideas in a way that is extraordinarily simple and efficient to work with.

 The musical idea can be a...
 - Collection of notes and intervals (Like chords, scales, and melodies)